Corporate Governance

 SCSK pays out annual remuneration to Directors including performance-linked compensation, within the maximum amount as determined at the Ordinary General Meeting of Shareholders.

-Policies and procedures for determining the content of remuneration, etc. for Directors, calculation methods, and levels of remuneration for Directors are deliberated by the Nomination and Remuneration Advisory Committee, the majority of which are Independent Outside Directors, and resolved by the Board of Directors.
+Policies and procedures for determining the content of remuneration, etc. for Directors, calculation methods, and levels of remuneration for Directors are deliberated by the Nomination and Remuneration Advisory Committee, the majority of members of which are Independent Outside Directors, and resolved by the Board of Directors.

 Remuneration for Directors who are Audit and Supervisory Committee Members is determined through discussion among Directors who are Audit and Supervisory Committee Members pursuant to the provisions of Article 361, Paragraph 3 of the Companies Act.

-Remuneration for Directors in FY2023
+Remuneration for Directors in FY2024

 Types, summary, and composition of Director remuneration